-To assist our student community during these unprecedented times, NAU will be voluntarily providing a credit to students who are choosing to move out of university housing early this semester.
-Students who move out of NAU residential housing by April 16 will receive a credit that represents 25 percent of the spring semester’s housing and dining charges, which will be applied to outstanding balances on the student’s account for those items.
-If students have a credit balance after these are applied to spring housing or dining charges, that credit will be applied to any fall 2020 semester charges.
-Dining Dollars and block meal plan balances left at semester end will roll over to the next academic year.
+To assist our student community during these unprecedented times, NAU will be voluntarily providing a credit to students who chose to move out of university housing early this semester.
+Students who moved out of NAU residential housing by April 16 received a credit that represents 25 percent of the spring semester’s housing and dining charges, which was applied to outstanding balances on the student’s account for those items.
+If students had a credit balance after these were applied to spring housing or dining charges, that credit was applied to any fall 2020 semester charges.
+Dining Dollars and block meal plan balances left at semester end rolled over to the next academic year.
 Please review the Housing and Dining Credit FAQs for more information.
 While our refund policies have not changed, we hope these special accommodations help support our students and families during this difficult time.

 We thank our students and broader community for their understanding as we continue to respond to the ever-changing issues presented by the COVID-19 pandemic.

 How can I take care of myself during this time?

 Coronavirus is affecting all of us in many ways.
 We all react differently to stressful situations, and it’s important that we don’t neglect our mental health during this uncertain time.

 What business expenses are reimbursable to individual departments related to cancelations of airfare, contracts and other expenditures?